mehulagg/gitlab/doc/user/project/merge_requests/csv_export.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/3619) in GitLab Core 13.5.

-Merge requests can be exported as CSV from GitLab and are sent to your default notification email as an attachment.
+Merge requests can be exported as CSV from GitLab and are sent to your primary email as an attachment.

 ## Overview